 PDF download Download Article

-1. Relax your face and focus on pulling your lips upwards.
-If you want to achieve a more natural-looking bottom teeth smile, start by relaxing your face.
+1. If you want to achieve a more natural-looking bottom teeth smile, start by relaxing your face.
 Practice stretching out your lips as wide as possible and pulling the corners of your mouth upwards.
 This should clearly reveal your top row of teeth, a small space between the rows of teeth, and at least the top half of your bottom teeth.

 • There are lots of perks to bigger smiles.
 Wide, toothy grins can make you appear friendlier, more attractive, and can even boost your mood.[13]